 Source topic clause: The part of the specification that identifies the source topics.
 In the current example:

-map "Demos/Sportsbook/Football/England/Championship/Reading vs Dartmouth".
+map "Demos/Sportsbook/Football/England/Premier League/Manchester United vs Arsenal".
 This example is wrapped in quotes as the selector contains spaces, but otherwise it need not be.

 Path mapping clause: The part of the specification that instructs where (and with what) to build the reference topics.
 In the above example:

-to "Highlights/Reading vs Dartmouth".
+to "Highlights/Manchester United vs Arsenal".
 Notice the quotes to handle a path containing spaces.

 Mapping topic to topic, intelligently

-In the prior example, we mapped the Reading game topic to a Highlights topic section, but this depends on knowing on the exact path to the topic we want to map, that is, knowing exactly who Reading are playing and in which league.
+In the prior example, we mapped the Arsenal game topic to a Highlights topic section, but this depends on knowing on the exact path to the topic we want to map, that is, knowing exactly who Arsenal are playing and in which league.
 In this section, we will adjust the topic view specification to make it less brittle.

 - Open the Topic Views tab.